 If you switch your federal student loans to a graduated repayment plan, you’ll still have a 10-year repayment term.

-However, your payments will be adjusted to be so lower in the beginning and higher at the end, which could be helpful if your income will rise over time.
+However, your payments will be start out lower in the beginning and will slowly increase over time.

 Take advantage of lender discounts

 Many private student loan lenders offer rate discounts.
-Two common types of discounts are autopay and loyalty discounts.
+Two common types of discounts include:

 For temporary relief, inquire about deferment and forbearance